-If outputs have excessive error, use these controls to calibrate each Voltage Output channel separately.
+If you have excessive error, use the controls of this page to calibrate each Output channel separately.

-- Click the [Output Cal Instructions] button to begin analog output calibration and follow the on-screen prompts to calibrate output Zero and Full-scale of the output channel. - Use [Zero] and [Full Scale] and measure the output range zero or full-scale signal and enter the measured value here.
+- Click the [Output Cal Instructions] button to begin output calibration and follow the prompts to calibrate output Zero and Full-scale. - Use [Zero] and [Full Scale] and measure the output range zero or full-scale signal and enter the measured value here.

+TECHNICAL REFERENCE

-TECHNICAL REFERENCE CONFIGURATION STEP-BY-STEP
+CONFIGURATION STEP-BY-STEP